DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

 The €-1796 calculator combines the usual desktop basic calculator functions with a very convenient Euro currency conversion.
-All of the 11 yet defined exchange rates are preprogrammed in the calculator, 4 additionals could be added later.
+All of the 11 defined exchange rates are preprogrammed in the calculator, 4 additional ones could be added at a later time.
 The home country is selected with the Select-key.
 Two additional keys allow the conversion in both directions.
 A similar calculator in a smaller housing was introduced with the €-2001.

 A simpler calculator was sold with the €-2002+, an enhanced calculator with the €-2003.
 In non-EU countries the TI-1796SV was sold instead.

 If you visited in the 2000-2003 timeframe the Texas Instruments website for educational products you should have noticed the €-1796 in a white housing like the TI-1796SV.
 It seems to be a mockup but the first prototypes of the €-1796 sported indeed an off white to gray housing.

 In 2006 Texas Instruments surprised customers in Europe with a complete new family of Euro Calculators labeled EC-3, EC-5 and EC-7 Pro.

 An expert group of the European Community (EC) started in the year 1994 to set up plans to use in the near future a single currency, the Euro.
 The report proposed to introduce the Euro in three phases: